Mount Lebanon: History

-Throughout the 18th century and into the 19th century more and more Maronites settled in the Druze regions of the Mount.
-The Druze viewed these Maronite settlements as a threat to their power in Mount Lebanon and in a series of clashes in the 1840s and 1860s, a miniature civil war erupted in the area resulting in the massacre of thousands of Christians.
+Starting in the 18th century, Maronite settlements expanded into druze controlled districts of Mount Lebanon, a demographic shift that strained the existing social order.
+Tensions further escalated after the peasant uprising of Kisrawan in 1858.
 The Druze won militarily, but not politically, because European powers (mainly France and Britain) intervened on behalf of the Maronites and divided Mount Lebanon into two areas; Druze and Maronite.
 Seeing their authority decline in Mount Lebanon, a few Lebanese Druze began migrating to the new Jabal ad-Duruz in southern Syria.
 In 1861, the "Mount Lebanon" autonomous district was established within the Ottoman system, under an international guarantee.

 For centuries, the Maronites of the region have been protected by the noble Khazen family, which was endowed the responsibility by Pope Clement X and King Louis XIV and given Cheikh status in return for guarding the princes Fakhr-al-Din II and Younès al-Maani.
 The Khazen crest reflects the family's special closeness to Mount Lebanon, with snowy mountains and a cedar tree depicted.

 During the Lebanese Civil War of 1983-84, Mount Lebanon became the site of the Mountain War.
 The sub-conflict resulted in a victory for the LNRF, causing factors of the Lebanese Armed Forces to withdraw from the southern summit.

+Intercommunal relationships

+Christian chapel on the slopes of Mount Lebanon, Cedars of God.

+The Christian and Druze communities have a long history of interaction dating back roughly a millennium, particularly in Mount Lebanon.
+Over the centuries, they have peacefully interacted and lived together, sharing common social and cultural landscapes, although occasional exceptions have occurred.
+Historian Ussama Makdisi notes that members of the different religious communities generally respected one another's religious spheres and sometimes participated in each other's feasts, ceremonies, and customs.
+The interaction between the Christians and the Druzes has also been marked by shared economic activities, cultural exchange, and even political alliances in some cases.
+The two communities lived among each other and interacted socially on an everyday basis.
+The close bonds between Christian and Druze neighbors led to Christian communities thriving in some Druze towns.

+According to some scholars, historically, Druze communities had better relationships with Christians than with Muslims.
+They also point out that Christians tended to show more tolerance towards the Druze community and their religion compared to Muslims.
+Traditionally, Druze settlements in the Levant often included Christian families and communities, while Muslim presence was rare.